PrabathBK/Matrix_vector_mul_UART/README.md

 # Matrix Vector Multiplier using UART Communication

-This project implements a Matrix Vector Multiplier (MVM) on an FPGA, which is commonly used in convolutional neural networks (CNNs) for deep learning applications.
-By improving the efficiency of MVM, response time can be reduced, accelerating procedures with hardware acceleration.
+This project implements a Matrix Vector Multiplier (MVM) on an FPGA, a component commonly employed in convolutional neural networks (CNNs) for deep learning applications.
+By enhancing the efficiency of the MVM, response time can be decreased, thereby accelerating procedures through hardware acceleration.
+This implementation serves as the final project of a course.

 ## Overview